segmentio/segment-docs/src/unify/profile-api.md

 ### Find a user's external id

-1. Navigate to **Profiles > Profiles Explorer** and select the user you want to query through the API.
+1. Navigate to **Unify > Profiles Explorer** and select the user you want to query through the API.
 2. Take note of the user's available identifiers.
 For example, this user has a `user_id` with the value `9800664881`.
 The Profile API requires both the type of ID and the value separated by a colon.
 For example, `user_id:9800664881`.
 ![Retrieving a user's identifiers with the Profiles Explorer](images/profile_api_user_id.png)